manuelkue/amazon-review-dashboard/README.md

-# AmazonReviewDashboard-Electron-Application
+# Amazon Review Dashboard

-An Electron App for using the Amazon Review Dashboard.
-Based on React
+An Electron Application for using the Amazon Review Dashboard.
+Based on React.

 ## Available Scripts